witnet/documentation/docs/tutorials/bitcoin-price-feed/sources.md

 ## A quick intro on Witnet data sources

 **Data sources are each of the endpoints from which you want Witnet to retrieve the data**.
-Most times, these will be the URLs of public APIs.
+Most of the time, these will be the URLs of public APIs.

-There is no limit to the number of sources in a single Witnet request—although the more sources, the higher the fees will be.
+There is no limit to the number of sources in a single Witnet request - although the more sources, the higher the fees will be.

-**Each source can have a companion script** that lists operations that we want the witnesses to apply on the retrieved data.
+**Each source can have a companion script** that lists the operations we want the witnesses to apply on the retrieved data.
 This enables you to get the information of your interest extracted out of larger data structures like JSON objects.